This Week in Bridge

 Promotion on Defense

 One of the most common (and best) opening leads is to lead the top of touching honors.
-This lead is simply a promotion for the Defense.
-With a hand like KQx, we lead the King and expect to lose a trick to the opponent’s Ace while developing the Queen (and may even partner’s Jack) into a trick for our suit.
+This lead is simply promotion for the defense.
+With a holding like KQx, we lead the King and expect to lose a trick to the opponents’ Ace while developing the Queen (and maybe even partner’s Jack) into a trick for our side.

-This can be done on the opening lead or in the middle of the Defense.
+This can be done on opening lead or in the middle of the defense.

-Promotion is used to develop tricks for our side (or take them immediately if partner happens to have the higher honors).
-Make sure you learn to put it to use.
+Promotion is used to develop tricks for our side (or take them immediately if partner happens the have the higher honors).

 Conclusion

-The concept of Quicks Tricks (ones that are immediately available) works in a similar way both in Declarer play and Defense.
+The concept of Quick Tricks (ones that are immediately available) works in a similar way both in declarer play and defense.
 They are tricks that can be immediately taken.
 When to do so is complicated, as we do not want to lose them, but we also want to make the most use of these high cards.
-Promotion applied to the Defense is similar to leading “touching honors”.
-This concept of developing tricks for our side is one of our primary goals as a defender, and promotion does an excellent job of doing so.
-Make sure you apply your Declarer play techniques to defense!
+Promotion applied to the defense is similar to leading “touching honors”.
+This concept of developing tricks for our side is one of our primary goals as a defender and promotion does an excellent job of doing so.
+Make sure you apply your declarer play techniques to defense!